 Source: Bloomberg, as of 30 April 2023.
 P/E ratio = price-to-earnings ratio.
-Past performance is no guarantee of future results.
+Past performance does not predict future returns.

 While focusing on quality during the downturn, investors should also think ahead by considering attractively priced cyclical exposure in markets that are most likely to lead the way out of recession.
 We believe Europe could fit this criterion.
 There are risks, but if the current trajectory continues, the cyclical nature of European stocks means they could be well positioned to outperform as the economy moves toward recovery.